Updated July 17, 2023

-How does Hot Money Work?
+How Does Hot Money Work?

 Financial institutions usually attract investments from hot money investors by issuing various investment instruments (such as certificates of deposit) that offer competitive interest rates.
-For instance, when a bank reduces its rate of interest such that it offers a lower rate than its peers, then the hot money investors immediately take out their funds from the bank with the lower rate and deposit the funds with any bank that offers a higher interest rate.
+For instance, when a bank reduces its rate of interest such that it offers a lower rate than its peers, then the investors immediately take out their funds from the bank with the lower rate and deposit the funds with any bank that offers a higher interest rate.

 Examples of Hot Money

 Let us look at some of the examples to understand how it works:

 - Example #1: The year 2011 saw a significant amount of hot money flow from the eurozone to Switzerland.
 This happened because of the Eurozone crisis back then.
 Since the European investors saw Switzerland as a safe haven, there was a rapid appreciation in the value of the Swiss Franc as a large number of investors wanted to purchase Swiss Francs.

 - Example #2: Chinese economy is one of the prime examples.
 During the period from 2006 to 2014, the foreign currency reserve in China increased multiple times to reach a balance of $4 trillion.
 It is believed that a significant portion of the foreign reserve came in the form of hot money wherein investors were attracted by stocks with high return potential and bonds with lucrative interest rates.

 - Example #3: Let us take the example of David, who is a hot money investor from the UK.
 Presently, he has a savings account in the UK that earns him an interest of 1.2% p.a.
 He learned that banks in the US had increased their interest rates to 1.8%.
 He immediately decides to withdraw the money from the UK bank and move it to some US bank to take advantage of the interest rate differential.